 Nurse, community leader, writer, local politician

-This biography, written by Paul Tapsell, was first published in the Dictionary of New Zealand Biography, vol 4, 1998.
+This biography, written by Paul Tapsell, was first published in the Dictionary of New Zealand Biography in 1998.

 Enid Marguerite Hamilton Kelly was born in Hamilton on 12 September 1903.
 Her father, Arnold Joseph Kelly, was a plasterer born to Irish Catholic immigrants.
 Enid's mother, Annie Maria Elliott, was of Northern Irish heritage and raised her children as Protestants.
 Enid was the eldest child, having five younger brothers.
 After the family moved to Auckland about 1908, she attended Grey Lynn primary school until standard six, then completed a part-time office training course while working for the family business.

 In 1922 she moved to Rotorua to nurse wounded First World War veterans.
 There she met Kouma Te Omeka Whakamutunga Ngaherehere Tapsell (Tapihana), a former Maori All Black, who was rehabilitating from injuries sustained at Gallipoli.
 Kouma, through his father, Retireti (Retreat), was a descendant of the trader Phillip Tapsell and Ngati Whakaue woman of mana Hine-i-turama.
 Through his mother, Ngatai Pekamu Winiata, he was descended from Te Arawa warrior leader Tohi Te Ururangi.